nsytm/nsytm.github.io/index.md

 ## Note-Docs
 {: .fs-9 }

- Here are just some things that may be used in the normal development process, which may help to query in real time, or quickly find the entrance of a website, so as to avoid repeated search with search engines
+ Here are just some things that may be used in the normal development process, which may help to query in real time, or quickly find the entrance of a website, so as to avoid repeated search with search engines.
 {: .fs-6 .fw-300 }

 [Get started now](https://docs.zhangxiaocai.cn/DevNotes/DevCommon.html){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/just-the-docs/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }